alexgy1/js-es6-algorithms-data-structures/readme.md

   1541 Minimum Insertions to Balance a Parentheses String 41.8% Medium 1544 Make The String Great 54.8% Easy
   1598 Crawler Log Folder

+## data structure

+- is a way in which data is stored on a computer
+- is a data organization management and storage format that enables efficient and modification.

+## the way of learning data structure

+1. Abstract/Logical View

+- ADTs are entitites that are definitions of data and operations but do not have implementation details.

+2. Implementation View

+## circlequeue

+## linked list

+- consists of nodes where each node contains a data field and a reference(link) to the next node in the list
+- since they are not stored in a contiguous memmory locations

+> advantages of Linked List over Arrays

+- 1. Dynamic size
+- 2. Ease of insertion/deletion

+> Disadvantages of Linked List over Arrays

+- 1. Random access is not allowed.
+We have to access elements sequentially starting from the first node
+- 2. Extra memory space for a pointer is required with each element of the list
+- 3. Not cache friendly.
+Since array elements are contiguous locations, they is locality of reference which is not there in case of linked lists.

+> Options of linked list

+- traversing a linked list
+- append a new node
+- prepend a new node
+- insert a new node to a specific position in the list
+- delete a node
+- updating a node

+> type of linked list

+- singly linked list
+- doubly linked list
+- circular linked list

+> some applications of linked list data structure

+- implement Stacks Queues
+- implement Graphs
+- implement Hash Tables : Each bucket of the hash table can itself be a linked list
+- Undo functionality in ps or word. linked list of states